-I’m sitting here, on the night before my accident-iversary (it’s a word people use…I googled it to see if I made it up or not) and I’m attempting to write something eloquent about time passing.
+I’m sitting here, on the night before my accident-iversary (it’s a word people use…I googled it to see if I made it up or not) and I’m attempting to write something eloquent about time passing and about the fact that it has been one year since my accident.
 Every time I think I have something decent I read it back to find that it sounds artificial…it sounds like I’m trying to hide what I really want to say.
 So I imagine what I’m about to write isn’t going to be eloquent; it may not even be well written.
 But I can pretty much guarantee that it will be what I want to say.

 One year ago today, on the morning of March 10, 2016, I could walk.
 I spent the day complaining about sick kids, a sick me and a power outage.
 In the late afternoon of that same day, I fell 10 feet down a hole and broke my back.
 I couldn’t walk.
 I spent the evening in an ambulance; a trauma room; an imaging room; another ambulance; another trauma room; another imaging room and then intensive care where my exhaustion finally caught up with me and I slept for a few hours before surgery.
 I don’t think I complained much at all.
 I was scared to complain – as though my life was hanging in the balance and I thought I could get off for good behaviour.
 Or maybe I just hoped that if I didn’t complain it would mean it wasn’t real.

 Clearly it was real.
 365 days later I still have a lot of WTF moments.
 I get so angry at the universe while I try to understand how this could happen to me when there are so many terrible people in this world.
 I struggle to find the answers because they aren’t there.
 Life happens and it happens to anyone.
 We wouldn’t need laws if life just ever so kindly dropped a piano on everyone who made this world a scary place to live in.
 Looking for peace anywhere besides inside yourself will get you nowhere.